-Technology at School Cell Phones
+Technology at School

+Cell Phones

 Phoenix is a cell-phone free community to improve teaching and learning throughout the year.
-Cell phones are not allowed in classrooms, hallways, or common areas during school hours.
+Cell phones are not allowed in the classrooms.

 We believe that cell phones and other telecommunications devices have great utility.
 We also find that learning and social behavior improve drastically when scholars are fully present and engaged with their teachers and classmates.